silvieon/pronsoled/README.md

 ## Credits

 - Built for [Printrun/pronsole](https://github.com/kliment/Printrun) by Kliment
+- Developed with the help of Claude Haiku 4.5 from Anthropic
 - Whoever from Yale University, Berkeley College threw out a whole ass Ender 3 v1 in spring move-out 2026 so I could experiment with it